mstksg/inCode/copy/entries/duet.md

 !!!duet/Duet.hs "main ::"
 ```

-And, as a stack script, we can run this and see my own puzzle's answers:
+And, as a stack script, we can run this and see my own puzzle input's answers:

 ```bash
 $ ./Duet.hs